act-rules/act-rules.github.io/_rules/SC2-4-2-page-has-title.md

 ### Applicability

-The rule applies to any page where the [root](https://www.w3.org/TR/dom41/#concept-tree-root) element is an `html` element, and which is not embedded in another page.
+The rule applies to any page where the [document element](https://www.w3.org/TR/dom/#document-element) is an `html` element, and where the page is not embedded in another page.

-**Note**: Pages may be embedded inside other pages through elements such as iframes and object elements.
+**Note**: Pages may be embedded inside other pages through elements such as `iframe` and `object` elements.

 ### Expectation 1